What are electrical surges and how to protect against them

 Again, just like anything you buy, the more extensive the warranty the more expensive the surge protector installation will be.
 Check the fine print.
 Sometimes a warranty won’t cover damages under certain conditions.
 For example, they won’t cover damage if a certified electrician didn’t do the install.

 Every electrical company has their own fee system.
-Usually, the more experience the electrician, the more you’ll likely pay for installation.
+Usually, the more experience the electrician in Edmonton, the more you’ll likely pay for installation.
 That said, you get what you pay for.
-It’s worth it to hire a licensed, insured and experienced electrician to do any electrical work in your home.
+It’s worth it to hire a licensed, insured and experienced electrician in Edmonton to do any electrical work in your home.
 Your home’s electrical system can be a potential danger.
 A small mistake can cause a lot of damage.

 Contact us to get yours installed today!!